EddieAbbondanzio/eddieabbondanz.io/content/post/xj/unibody-rust-repair-part-14/index.md

 ![](images/70.jpg)

 I made a small mistake here.
 Turns out my plan of sliding in the 2x6 from the rear wouldn't work because of the passenger seat belt nut.
-I thought I could get around the issue by grinding the nut down a bit but that did work.
+I thought I could get around the issue by grinding the nut down a bit but that didn't work.
 I realized my only option if I wanted to continue with my plan of sliding the 2x6 into position from the rear was to raise the seat belt mount.
 ![](images/71.jpg)

 With some test fitting I worked out that I could raise it by 1/4" of an inch to get it out of the way, and I'm about 95% certain this won't cause any downstream issues.